essenius/motion_camera/README.md

 # Motion camera

 App to control a Pi camera on a Raspberry Pi.
-I've tested it on a Pi Zero 2 W with a Pi Camera 1.3.
+It was tested on a Pi Zero 2 W with a Pi Camera 1.3.

 After starting up it will get into a mode that starts recording when motion is detected, and stops if there are 10 seconds without motion, or after 5 minutes (whichever comes first).
-It is set to 15 frames per second as I've found empirically that this is the max that the Pi Zero can handle.
+It is set to 15 frames per second as I've found empirically that this is the maximum that the Pi Zero 2 can handle.

 - The live feed is avaible at `http://name_of_pi:5000/feed`.
 - You can start/stop capturing by `http://name_of_pi:5000/start` and `http://name_of_pi:5000/stop`.
 - You can start/stop saving to file by `http://name_of_pi:5000/save` and `http://name_of_pi:5000/nosave`.

-I'm saving my videos directly to a samba share so I don't need to use the Pi's SD card.
+I'm saving my videos directly to a samba share so I don't need to use the Pi's SD card, but the application doesn't force you to.

 ## Structure